 - Renewables are newer, less established, and typically more expensive.
 While better for our planet, many types of clean energy infrastructure can cost more to install than traditional energy generating systems.
-While expensive initially, it’s worth noting that the average wind project will repay its carbon footprint in under six months.
-As a result, wind turbines are accessible and valuable investments for those who can afford to pay for them upfront, but this may not be possible but in lower-income communities.
+While expensive initially, wind turbines will pay for themselves over time while operational, as energy cost savings outweigh the initial cost.
+As a result, wind turbines are accessible and valuable investments for those who can afford to pay for them upfront, but this may not be possible in lower-income communities.

-- People are reluctant to try new things.
-People are creatures of habit and prefer to stick to what they know.
+- People are creatures of habit and prefer to stick to what they know.
 The newness and unfamiliarity of clean energy can turn people off to investing in such technologies.
 A great example of this is the phenomenon of electric cars, which we can charge using renewable electricity.
-Unfortunately, money ties in with this issue, too, as running cars on more traditional fuels like diesel and gasoline are significantly cheaper, so people favor these options.
+Unfortunately, money ties in with this issue, as running cars on more traditional fuels like diesel and gasoline are significantly cheaper, so people favor these options.

 - One of the biggest reasons scientists are promoting renewable energy sources is for environmental reasons.
-They do not release harmful carbon emissions into the atmosphere and help to offset pollution.
-In 2019 in the US, the electricity generated from wind turbines alone avoided around 42 million cars' worth of CO2 emissions 1.
+They do not release harmful carbon emissions into the atmosphere and help to offset emissions.

 - Renewable energy supports job growth globally.
-Wind Turbine Technician is the fastest-growing job in the US 2, with Solar Photovoltaic Installers in third.
-The only non-energy-related job that comes above is that of a nurse, which shows just how important these jobs are.
+Wind Turbine Technician is the second-fastest-growing job in the U.S., with a 68% growth rate (accounting for 2020 to 2030).
+Solar Photovoltaic Installers sits in third with a 52% growth rate.